How to persist and retrieve workflow results

 Alternatively, you can specify a different filesystem through the `PREFECT_DEFAULT_RESULT_STORAGE_BLOCK` setting.

-Specifying a block document slug here will enable result persistence using that filesystem as the default.
+Specifying a block document slug here configures the filesystem Prefect uses when result persistence is enabled.

 For example: